 Crossing the finish line of any marathon for the first time requires physical and mental conditioning.
 There's physical fatigue, the mental highs of pushing past psychological limitations, and the sheer excitement of feeding off competitors and a crowd.
 It is just this sort of physical and mental prep that are also required to be an accomplished salsa dancer.

-Whether you?re an expert or beginner cyclist, it's part of the fun and challenge to take your participation in your sport to the next level.
+Whether you're an expert or beginner cyclist, it's part of the fun and challenge to take your participation in your sport to the next level.
+So how about signing up for your first century ride?

 If you are about to run in the Chicago Marathon (or any marathon for that matter) and are wondering, "What race day items do I need for a marathon?", keep reading.
 All of the following long-distance running items should make your pack and prep list.
 These are Marathon Must-Haves: